dragonfire535/xiao/README.md

 [Commando](https://github.com/discordjs/Commando) command framework.
 With over 300 commands, she is one of the most feature-rich bots out there.

+## Fun Information
+- 340+ Commands
+- 15,000+ lines of JavaScript
+- 58,000+ lines of JSON data
+- 2 years of development
+- 3,000+ commits

 ## Installing

 ### Before You Begin